jdc-cunningham/nanta/devlog.md

 # refer
 https://developer.chrome.com/docs/extensions/mv3/user_interface/

+05/09/2022
+Alright back on this... kind of a half-burnt day didn't sleep too much

+12:58 PM
+Ahh man...
+I'm not feeling it

 05/08/2022
 Finally have some time to work on this.
 I really want this because all this time I've just been saving tabs but never looking at them again.